AlexMules/ChattyBot/README.md

 	```
 * **Run the project:**
 	Launch the solution via Visual Studio 2026 by configuring it to start both the server project
-	and the Blazor WebAssembly client).
+	and the Blazor WebAssembly client.
 Alternatively, execute it from the terminal:
 	```bash
 	dotnet run --project ChattyBot.Server
 	dotnet run --project ChattyBot.Client